aidenybai/million-site/pages/essentials/virtual-dom.md

 **Notes:**

 - The old virtual node must always model the DOM element until after it is patched.
-- Generally speaking, applications aren't directly written with these methods, rather they are abstracted out into components and JSX for simplicity.
+- Generally speaking, applications aren't directly written with these methods, rather they should be abstracted out into components and JSX for simplicity.
 - This is not the same as Million's implementation, rather it is a demonstration to better allow you to understand how the virtual DOM works.

 ## So...
 What's unique about Million then?

-Million provides two major improvements: fast text interpolation, keyed virtual nodes, compiler flags.
+Million provides five major improvements: granular patching, fewer iterative passes, fast text interpolation, keyed virtual nodes, compiler flags.

+- **Granular patching:** Instead of just replacing the entire element when there is a difference in props or children, only the necessary props are changed.
+- **Fewer iterative passes:** Million attempts to reduce the amount of passes during diffing, allowing for better time and space complexity.
 - **Fast text interpolation:** Instead of replacing text nodes with DOM methods, Million uses compiler flags to set the `textContent` of elements to boost performance.
-- **Keyed virtual elements:** This allows for the patching algorithm to skip nodes if the new virtual element key is the same as the old one.
+- **Keyed virtual elements:** This allows for the patching algorithm to skip nodes if the new virtual element key is the same as the old one, minimizing the amount of unnecessary work.
-- **Compiler Flags:** This allows for the patching algorithm to skip condition branches, boosting performance.
+- **Compiler Flags:** This allows for the patching algorithm to skip condition branches, meaning less work is done.